-VISION ON HEALTHY AGEING - Quality of life concepts such as 'positive health', which describes health as the ability to adapt and self-manage in light of physical, emotional and social challenges3, or 'healthy ageing'4, developed by the World Health Organization, can provide guidance in the development of solutions to support older adults.
-The environment (home, neighbourhood, community, health & care support), of each person, is of crucial importance, as it changes over time and is highly dependent on organisational, economic and social contexts.
+The AAL Programme endorses quality of life concepts such as 'positive health', which describes health as the ability to adapt and self-manage in light of physical, emotional and social challenges.
+The 'healthy ageing' approach as promoted by the World Health Organization can provide guidance for the development of ICT-based/digital solutions to support older adults.
+The environment of each person (home, neighbourhood, community, health & care institutions) is of crucial importance, as it changes over time and is highly dependent on organisational, economic and social contexts.